fleger42/minishell/README.md

 - [x] No memory leaks

 The goal of this project is to make our own version of [bash][2].
-It must be able to handle basic input such as :
+It must be able to handle basic features such as :

-- All bash command
+- Execute all bash command
 - Use redirection ***"<" "<<" ">"***
 - Pipe "|"
 - colons ";"